RichardMatsen/mwb-v2-redux/docs/dashboard-thumbnail.md

 ```

 **Shifting elements left and right**
-Left-side and right-side elements are separated by a filler element:
+Left-side and right-side elements are separated by a filler element, which uses CSS flex-grow to fill remaining space, thereby right-justifying following elements.

 ```javascript
 <div class="filler"></div>